mdn/content/files/en-us/learn/server-side/express_nodejs/deployment/index.md

 > **Note:** This process was a one-off import from GitHub.
 > You can also use GitHub actions such as [glitch-project-sync](https://github.com/marketplace/actions/glitch-project-sync) to keep Glitch and > your project synchronized.

-### Use a Production MongoDB database
+### Use a production MongoDB database

 You should set up a different database for production than development.
-While Glitch only hosts SQLite databases (and we are set up to use PostGres), there are many sites that provide free (and paid) MongoDb databases as a service.
+While Glitch only hosts SQLite databases (and we are set up to use MongoDB), many other sites provide MongoDB databases as a service.

 One option is to follow the [Setting up the MongoDB database](/en-US/docs/Learn/Server-side/Express_Nodejs/mongoose#setting_up_the_mongodb_database) instructions from earlier in the tutorial to set up a new production database.